-Proof renders you credible and not just some publicity-hungry founder or startup seeking media love.
-Credibility in the media circles goes a long way in getting your story in front of the right eyes.
+Proof positions you as a credible authority and not just some publicity-hungry founder or startup seeking media love.
+Credibility in media circles goes a long way in getting your story in front of the right eyes.

 To make for a compelling story, ensure you provide hard numbers for that milestone or product announcement that you seek to publicize.